Parsoa/Nebula/README.md

 Nebula is designed to be simple, fast and memory efficient so it can be run on any reasonable personal hardware.
 Using a single processor core, Nebula can count kmers at a rate of 400,000 reads per second from a FASTQ file.
 A 30x human sample can be process in less than 80 minutes on a single core.

+Nebula has been deeply parallelized with OpenMP.
+The kmer extraction step (`preprocess` subcommand) will benefit significantly from multiple threads as finding occurrences of kmers in sequencing reads and the reference genome can be easily parallelized.
+Use as many threads as available for the `preprocess` subcommand for best performance.

-Nebula's kmer counter is very fast, as a result genotyping runtime is mostly a function of memory bandwidth and I/O speed when reading sequencing data from disk.
+Nebula's kmer counter is very fast due to low-level optimizations and as a result genotyping runtime is mostly a function of memory bandwidth and I/O speed.
 Unless you have very fast disk I/O, it's unlikely that adding more threads will improve kmer counting runtime.
 The initial loading of kmers and the final step of genotyping SVs using the likelihood model will benefit significantly from multiple threads, however they account for only 15% of the runtime.
-The kmer extraction step will benefit largely from multiple threads as its most time-consuming component, finding occurrences of kmers in the reference genome, can be parallelized over differnet chromosomes.
+We suggest running the counter on a small number of threads (e.g 4).

 Nebula is an order of magnitude faster than other tools when genotyping an unmapped sample in FASTQ sample.
-The figure below shows comparison of Nebula's runtime against several other state-of-the-art methods.
+The figure below shows comparison of Nebula's single-core genotyping runtime against several other state-of-the-art methods.

 ![Runtime comparison when genotyping an unmapped sample](assets/Runtime.png)